 For today’s daily Advent taoscán, we are diving into Hyde Whiskey‘s 6 year old 1916 No.3 ‘Aras Cask’.

-For those of you who are just joining us on this Advent tasting season, you wouldn’t be familiar with the fact that we reviewed Hyde whiskey in Advent whiskey #9, when we tried their Sherry Finish No. 6 whiskey.
+This whiskey was reviewed as a part of the Drinks by the Dram advent calendar, throughout the Christmas season of 2018.
+If you weren’t following along during this journey through Irish whiskey then you would not be familiar with the fact that I had also previously reviewed the Hyde Whiskey, Sherry Finish No. 6 earlier in the review series.
 So if you haven’t caught my low down on all things Hyde, check out that article here.

 This whiskey was released in commemoration of the centenary of the 1916 Easter Rising.
 The whiskey itself is a grain whiskey, which was matured exclusively in ex-bourbon casks.
 Don’t get too excited though, this is a commemoration whiskey in name only.
 Neither, column distilled corn whiskey, nor bourbon barrels would have existed in Dublin in this time.